TechTinkerer42/c44d734/sites/all/modules/developer_seo/customerror/README.txt

    - Go to Configuration -> System -> Custom error
    - Enter any title and description you want for the 404 (not found) and 403 (access denied) pages.
+   - You may also set theme to be used on the error pages.
+The first option (System default) lets the system set the theme.
+Each of the remaining options lets you set an explicit theme to be used on error pages (but it will not override the administration theme, if set).
    - You can use any HTML tags to format the text.
    Click on Save configuration.